keptn/lifecycle-toolkit/docs/content/en/contribute/software/guidelines-for-contributing/_index.md

 weight: 300
 ---

-Before using the **Keptn Lifecycle Toolkit** as a contributor to the Kepth Lifecycle Toolkit repository, it is expected that you comply with the guidelines while making contributions towards the repository.

 ## Guidelines for contributing

 * Always fork the repository then clone that fork to your local system